 UST Bear Put Spread Strategy

-UST (ProShares - Ultra 7-10 Year Treasury), in the Financial Services sector, (Asset Management industry), listed on AMEX.
+UST (ProShares - Ultra 7-10 Year Treasury), in the Financial Services sector, (Asset Management - Leveraged industry), listed on AMEX.

-ProShares Ultra 7-10 Year Treasury seeks daily investment results, before fees and expenses, that correspond to two times (2x) the daily performance of the ICE U.S. Treasury 7-10 Year Bond Index.
+The ProShares Ultra 7-10 Year Treasury aims to deliver daily investment returns that effectively double the single-day performance of the ICE U.S. Treasury 7-10 Year Bond Index, all before accounting for any associated fees and operational costs.

 A beta of 2.34 indicates UST has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
 UST pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.